dayon3/alx-low_level_programming/0x0B-malloc_free/README.md

 - On success, the `_strdup` function returns a pointer to the duplicated string.
 It returns `NULL` if insufficient memory was available
 - FYI: The standard library provides a similar function: `strdup`.
 Run `man strdup` to learn more.

+`2-str_concat.c` - A function that concatenates two strings.
+- Prototype: `char *str_concat(char *s1, char *s2);`
+- The returned pointer should point to a newly allocated space in memory which contains the contents of `s1`, followed by the contents of `s2`, and null terminated
+- if `NULL` is passed, treat it as an empty string
+- The function should return `NULL` on failure